thainguyentrong/ssod/README.md

 Our training process is as follows:

 - Using labeled data to train the detector (and use Focal Loss - in this repository we use Generalized Focal Loss).
-The article calls this **burn-in**.
+The article calls this **burn-in** stage.
+- **Student - Teacher mutual learning**: the first stage clones the detector obtained in burn-in stage into the Teacher model and Student model.

 ## Results